 'Complex' supply chain issues affect 2022 aircraft deliveries

-“Recertification through OEM repair technologies and those types of things have given the confidence to use more USM material and realise there's a lower cost advantage by getting recertified through an approved supplier,” he said.
+“Recertification through OEM repair technologies and those types of things have generated the confidence to use more USM material and realise there's a lower cost advantage by getting recertified through an approved supplier.”

-USM has some real advantages for both those who are looking to maximise their return on investment on older aircraft, as well as for those who are looking to extend their initial provisioning packages when acquiring similar models.
+USM offers advantages to those looking to maximise their return on investment on older aircraft, as well as those looking to extend their initial provisioning packages when acquiring similar models.

 RELATED ARTICLE: